dekoza/mtgpl/SCG.rst

    Enchanted creature gets +1/+0 and has fear.
 (It can't be blocked except by artifact creatures and/or black creatures.)

-   When a creature with converted mana cost 6 or greater enters the battlefield, you may return Dragon Shadow from your graveyard to the battlefield attached to that creature.
+   When a creature with mana value 6 or greater enters the battlefield, you may return Dragon Shadow from your graveyard to the battlefield attached to that creature.

 :mtgtip:`Fatal Mutation<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/5/7/57cf9f50-8858-44a6-8bd5-0ce1e281a584.jpg?1562529447|https://scryfall.com/card/scg/66/fatal-mutation?utm_source=api>`